Governors

 Declared business interests: None

-Committees: Teaching and Learning, Catholic Life, RE, Attendance and H&S
+Committees: Teaching and Learning, Catholic Life, Equalities and Maths.

 Declared business interests: None

-Committees: Teaching and Learning, Catholic Life, Literacy, IT, Pupil Premium
+Committees: Teaching and Learning, Catholic Life and Early Years.

 Declared business interests: None